Distributed Coordination of Grid-Forming and Grid-Following Inverters for Optimal Frequency Control in Power Systems

 However, coordinating a huge number of IBRs for frequency control is challenging in practice, due to the heavy communication and computational burdens inherent in centralized control schemes\cite{Lyu2024Dec,Shen2023Oct}.
 Moreover, the dynamic models of IBR units are typically unknown to grid operators, as their control mechanisms are proprietary and not disclosed by manufacturers.
 In addition, real-time system disturbance information is often unavailable, which further complicates the grid-level coordination of IBRs.
 These limitations highlight the urgent need for advanced control strategies that enable distributed coordination of IBRs to enhance scalability and reduce reliance on detailed system model information.

-Most existing research on power system frequency control focuses on the control of synchronous generators.
+The primary control mechanisms for IBRs can be mainly categorized as grid-forming (GFM) and grid-following (GFL) \cite{Du2020Aug}.
+Among others, droop control, virtual synchronous machine control, and dispatchable virtual oscillator control are widely used for GFM inverters; see \cite{Pogaku2007Mar,Johnson2022Jan} for detailed introductions.
+In \cite{9779512}, a reinforcement learning-based neural network controller incorporating Lyapunov functions is designed for IBRs to optimize the primary frequency control while ensuring system stability.

+Extensive and mature research efforts have been devoted to distributed frequency control based on synchronous generators and controllable loads.
 Reference \cite{Li2015Jul} proposes a distributed generator control scheme that integrates economic dispatch with automatic generation control (AGC) to achieve fast and economical frequency regulation.
 More recent studies have extended this framework to the distributed control of flexible loads for optimal primary \cite{Zhao2014Jan} and secondary frequency control \cite{Chen2020Sep, Mallada2017Jun, Wang2018Aug}.